psychemedia/middle-english-romances/sir-amadace.md

 Thus chydes "Syr Amadas*

-" Now, God that dyed on rode.
+"Now, God that dyed on rode.
 And bpght me with his precyos blode,

 Me and all myne,